-67. While presenting the Interim Budget in March 1977 I had indicated that in pursuance of the recommendations of the Public Accounts Committee (1974-75), the Government had decided to appoint a High Power Expert Committee to study the structure of freight rates and fares and to make suitable recommendations in the matter.
-Honourable Members are aware that a Rail 'Tariff Enquiry Committee has since been appointed and has commenced its work.
+65. While presenting the Interim Budget in March 1977 I had indicated that in pursuance of the recom-Public Accounts mendations of the Committee (1974-75), the Government had decided to appoint a High Power Expert Committee to study the structure of freight rates and fares and to make suitable recommendations in the matter.
+Honourable Members are aware that Rail Tariff Enquiry Committee has skice -been appointed and has commenced its work.
 We have to wait for its recommendations.